LazyBev/Skull/README.md

 # Skull

-Skull is a language with a suite:
+## Skull is a language with a suite
 Graveyard: LSC Manager
 LSC: Skull Lang Compiler

 ## LSC